 Sharon Wheatley is both a Broadway actress and writer.
 She has a nationally published memoir ‘Til the Fat Girl Sings (Adams Media).

-As a writer, Sharon writes for actress Kristin Chenoweth, including sketches for her US and Australia tours, sketches for the Hollywood Bowl and other concerts around the country.
-Her highest profile project was co-writing a parody of Anthony Weiner to the song “Popular” for Kristin to sing on The Tonight Show, which aired on July 30th, 2013 and went “viral” within 24 hours.
-Sharon also produced, directed and co-wrote AVENUE ZOO, a 30 minute original musical written for The Bronx Zoo.
-It ran for four months at The Bronx Zoo in 2012 and was rewritten and performed at The Houston Zoo for four months in the summer of 2013.
+As a writer, Sharon wrote for actress Kristin Chenoweth, including sketches for her US and Australia tours, sketches for the Hollywood Bowl and other concerts around the country.
+A favorite was co-writing a parody of Anthony Weiner to the song “Popular” for Kristin to sing on The Tonight Show, which aired on July 30th, 2013 and went “viral” within 24 hours.
+Sharon also produced, directed and co-wrote AVENUE ZOO, a 30 minute original musical written for The Bronx Zoo WCS.
+It ran for four months at The Bronx Zoo in 2016 and 2012, and was rewritten and performed at The Houston Zoo for four months in the summer of 2013.
 AVENUE ZOO was written up in the September 2013 issue of American Theatre Magazine.

-A proud midwesterner and lover of malls, Sharon is a native of Cincinnati, Ohio where she attended the renowned Musical Theater program at University of Cincinnati’s College Conservatory of Music.
+Sharon is a native of Cincinnati, Ohio where she attended the renowned Musical Theater program at University of Cincinnati’s College Conservatory of Music.
+In 2006 Sharon received the CCM Musical Theater Alumnae Award.

-In addition to her Broadway career, Sharon is a featured soloist around the country with Symphony Orchestras, including The New Jersey Symphony, Detroit, Seattle, Portland, Naples, Milwaukee and Okalahoma City.
+In addition to her Broadway career, Sharon is a featured soloist around the country with Symphony Orchestras, including The New Jersey Symphony, Detroit, Seattle, Portland, Naples, Milwaukee, Omaha and Okalahoma City.

 As an author, Sharon has appeared on national radio shows, TV shows, and in numerous publications.
 Her book, ‘Til the Fat Girl Sings; From an Overweight Nobody to a Broadway Somebody, a memoir was released on June 1, 2006 to excellent reviews and was quickly named to the Wall Street Journal’ “Best Summer Reads” list and featured on Good Morning America.
 Her blog, Smash Fact or Fiction? has been featured in numerous publications including New York Magazine and Marie Claire.